greggubben/PhoneHomeBusyBox/DialerPuzzle/README.md

 ## Overview

 This puzzle uses a rotary phone dialer, knife switch and a [DFPlayer](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) from DF Robot.
+The Dialer is a nod to a "Busy Box" my dad made for us kids where he connected a rotary phone dialer to a group of 4 lights which would change when a number was dialed.
+The knife switch was used in our basement to connect a 300 baud modem to the phone line.
+The person upstairs would stomp on the floor, when the number was dialed, to tell the person in the basement to throw the knife switch.
+This was how we dialed into computers in the early 80s because the modem could not dial a number.

 ![Picture of finished Dialer Puzzle module](../images/Dialer_Finished_Top.jpg)